masterofinite/masterofinite/README.md

 # 👋 Hello, I'm Masterofinite

 I'm a **Web and Android Developer** passionate about building efficient, secure, and user-friendly software.
-Currently focused on full-stack development with **Laravel**, **Vue.js**, and **Flutter**, I create scalable solutions for real-world problems — from grocery store apps to modern admin dashboards.
+Currently focused on full-stack development with **Laravel**, **Vue.js**, and **Flutter**, I create scalable solutions for real-world problems — from grocery store apps to modern admin dashboards. i have 2+ years of exp and i made over 11+ projects!

 ---